Contact Mercedes College

 What can I do if I have a disagreement or a dispute with the school?

 If you disagree with any decision made at Mercedes College, you have a right to an appeal.
 Any decisions that affect your study can be appealed and discussed, by making the complaint in writing to the Principal.
-The appeals procedure with then be implemented.
+The appeals procedure will then be implemented.